 This webinar discussed lessons learned from a novel online course using WhatsApp that teaches leadership and organizing skills to community organizers.
 WhatsApp, as an e-learning platform, offers the possibility of reimagining social media platforms as a new avenue for advancing civic pedagogy and networking for long-term social movement building.
 Though additional iterations are required, initial […]

 This webinar featured stories from multiple perspectives: faculty (academic staff), professional staff, and student.
 The panelists shared their experience during the COVID-19 pandemic, lessons learned so far, and the questions that still remain unanswered for the future of online education in LMIC.
 This took place on May 14, 2020.
-Panelists: Sheila Jagannathan is Lead Learning Specialist and […]
+Panelists: Sheila Jagannathan is Lead Learning Specialist […]

 The following are the individuals who contributed to the efforts to create a community of practice focused on IT for Health and Education Systems Equity in LMIC.